 These four kinds of people surround us in all aspects of life and it makes life rich.

-I’m the Rev. John Price and very interested in the way God makes inventive minds to work.
+I'm the Reverend John Price, and I'm interested in the way inventive minds work.

 |Hippocrates’ 4 Fluids ||Galen’s terminology ||Kiersey’s temperaments ||Myers-Briggs personalities ||Characteristics; Values:|